 Categories

 LLM as compression algorithms

-Back when I was studying computer science, one of the interesting bits was the discussion of the nformation content in a message which is distinct to the actual number of bits used to transmit the same message.
-I can remember a definition which involved the sum of logarithms of long-term occurrences versus the transmitted messages. […]
+Back when I was studying computer science, one of the interesting bits was the discussion of the information content in a message which is distinct to the actual number of bits used to transmit the same message.
+I can remember a definition which involved the sum of logarithms of long-term occurrences versus the transmitted messages.
+The upshot was, that only if 0s and 1s are equally distributed, then each Bit contains one bit worth of information.

+Categories